 Weill Cornell Medical College (WCMC) seeks applicants who uphold the highest academic and personal standards.
-WCMC is among the most selective medical schools in the nation.
-Each year the Committee on Admissions selects 106 students from more than 6,000 applicants.
+Each year the Committee on Admissions selects 106 students from approximately 7,000 applicants.
 The committee seeks students who are best prepared for future leadership roles in medicine.
 In addition to thorough preparation in the basic sciences, applicants should have a broad liberal arts education, with demonstrated accomplishment in the humanities and social sciences.

 Letters of Evaluation

 Letters of evaluation play an important role in the committee's assessment of your application.
 Those who know you well personally should write these letters.

 The committee regards the MCAT as a standardized tool that allows for one form of comparison among applicants.
 MCAT scores are considered as part of an application, but do not outweigh other components of the application.
 There are no cutoffs for MCAT scores.